 The best occlusive moisturizers include petroleum jelly, dimethicone, castor and jojoba oils, shea and cocoa butter, waxes, and squalane.
 They all work by forming a protective layer on the skin’s surface to prevent moisture loss.

-In general, people with oily or acne-prone skin should avoid heavy occlusive moisturizers because these create a physical film on the surface, being more likely to clog pores and increase the chances of pimples appearing.
-Instead, oily and acne-prone skin should use non-comedogenic formulas containing squalane and dimethicone, as these occlusives don’t block the pores and don’t have a greasy feeling.
+People with oily or acne-prone skin should avoid heavy occlusive moisturizers because these create a physical film on the surface, being more likely to clog pores and increase the chances of breakouts.
+Instead, oily and acne-prone skin should use non-comedogenic formulas containing squalane, shea butter, and dimethicone, as these occlusives don’t block the pores and don’t have a greasy feeling.

 How to apply occlusive moisturizers

-By their nature, occlusive moisturizers tend to be heavy.
+By their nature, occlusive moisturizers tend to be heavy, so they should be used at night to avoid weighing down the skin during the day.
 After you have cleansed your complexion and applied the serum, slather your occlusive moisturizer on.
-Because moisturizers with occlusives coat the skin, pretty much what you apply after won’t penetrate the skin as effectively.
+Keep in mind that occlusives don’t hydrate so much as keep hydration in, so if you have very dry skin, it’s better to use a lighter moisturizer with humectants first and top it with occlusives.
+Also, because moisturizers with occlusives coat the skin, pretty much what you apply after won’t penetrate as effectively.
 Hence, you need to layer your occlusive moisturizer as the last step in your routine.

 The best occlusive moisturizers